 Students will, within the framework of a schedule, formulate a travel and safety plan, demonstrate that they have all required documents and vaccinations to travel, learn the history of the project, and learn some history of the land and first peoples of the area prior to leaving on the trip - this will require some reading, preparation, and demonstration of knowledge using our online learning management system (Moodle).
-Students will then participate in a 10-11 day return field trip leaving from Whitehorse, Yukon, Canada to Lima, Peru, and then to the Andean foothills.
-Upon return, students will prepare a short oral presentation at a miniconference (or poster) demonstrating their knowledge and participation in the project.
+Students will then participate in a field trip to a remote indigenous community.
+Upon return, students will prepare a short oral presentation at a mini-conference (or poster) demonstrating their knowledge and participation in the project.